tc39/notes/es7/2015-11/nov-18.md

 BT: it may increase the complexity of parsing

-BT: i believe the spider monkey folks had thoughts, but I don’t know why
+BT: i believe the spider monkey folks had thoughts, but I don't know why

 DH: does you spec include handling of sequence expression grammar

 JM: no

-DH: then it doesn’t seem good
+DH: then it doesn't seem good

-JM: spec doesn’t have trailing commas in arrow function
+JM: spec doesn't have trailing commas in arrow function

-…
+...

 JM: ok I will add arrows (pending stage 3)